Buckinghamshire Landscape Gardeners

 This article contains affiliate links

-When you are looking to fill in those vacant areas under trees and eaves, be prepared to do some extra work to make your efforts successful.
 This landscaping zone is the hardest place to grow plants.
 The reason for this is less sunlight for plants to produce sugars and less moisture for roots to draw upon.

 There are some things you can do to help those plants grow well and one is to make sure you add a little compost to the ground.
-This can be done by turning the soil between the roots and adding composted material.

 Also, make sure to water the area you planted very well and add a layer of mulch to help keep moisture within the soil.
 Also try to plant at least a foot away from trees and keep mulch at least 50mm thick.